 Turkish Money - Currency Used in Turkey

 So what currency is used in Turkey?
 The official Turkish money (currency) is the Turkish lira (TL), with one Turkish lira divided into100 kurush.
 Historically the name "lira" is derived from the Latin word Libra.
-As for the Turkish money denominations there are coins in denominations of 1, 5, 10, 25, 50 kurush, and 1 lira.
-Banknotes are available in denominations of 5 lira, 10 lira, 20 lira, 50 lira, 100 lira and 200 lira.
+As for the Turkish lira denominations there are coins in denominations of 1, 5, 10, 25, 50 kurush, and 1 lira.
+Banknotes of Turkish money are available in denominations of 5 lira, 10 lira, 20 lira, 50 lira, 100 lira and 200 lira.

 Traveller’s checks are also accepted in all Fethiye banks.